imjulthej/DSX-Game-Helper-Extended/README.md

 * Dynamic tray icon improvements
 * The ability to drag and drop exes to add them
 * The ability to open games directly from DSX GHE
+* The ability to edit Game Name
+* EXE icons next to Game Name
+* Select programs before deleting, with select all option available
+* Scrolling through lists

 ## Getting Started
 ### Prerequisites